gptscript-ai/node-gptscript/README.md

 npm exec -c "gptscript https://get.gptscript.ai/echo.gpt --input 'Hello, World!'"
 ```

-you will see "Hello, World!" in the output of the command.
+You will see "Hello, World!" in the output of the command.

 ## Client